-A Grammy-nominated multi-instrumentalist, Harry Stinson is one of the top session drummers and vocalists in Nashville.
+Grammy-nominated and member of the Musician’s Hall of Fame, Harry Stinson is one of the top session drummers and vocalists in Nashville.

 A quadruple creative threat – drummer, producer, writer, and singer – Harry has worked with major names in pop, rock, country, and bluegrass.
 Peter Frampton, Elton John, Bob Seger, Leon Russell, Lyle Lovett, Steve Earle, Bette Midler, Faith Hill, Patty Loveless, George Jones, Marty Stuart, Neil Diamond, and Earl Scruggs are just the start of a very lengthy list.
 Then there has also been TV and film recording for the likes of Silent Rage, The Rose, Cheers and The Fox and the Hound 2.

 Grand Ole Opry star Dottie West gave him his first professional job in summer of 1970.
 Working the road in package tours with Red Sovine she took him to the Opry stage where he rubbed shoulders with all the greats, including Porter Wagoner and Dolly Parton, both of whom he would record with years later.